KevinKronk/sql-walkthrough-spotify/README.md

 ### SELECT & LIMIT
 To look at one or more columns from a table.
 Use * to represent all of the columns.

-- The LIMIT command will determine how many entries are shown, which is important for large datasets
-- Leave it out if you want to see all of the entries
+The LIMIT command will determine how many entries are shown, which is important for large datasets.
+Leave it out if you want to see all of the entries.

 ### Comments
-SQL comments are used if you ever need to explain a SQL statement, or to prevent execution of a statement
+SQL comments are used if you ever need to explain a SQL statement, or to prevent execution of a statement.
-- -- Single line comments, anything from it to the end of the line will be ignored
+- -- Single line comments, anything from it to the end of the line will be ignored.
-- /* multi line comments */ can be used to comment out multiple lines or part of a line
+- /* multi line comments */ can be used to comment out multiple lines or part of a line.

 ### WHERE
-Used to select records that fulfill some condition
+Used to select records that fulfill some condition.
-- Uses =, >, <, >=, <=, <>, IN, BETWEEN, LIKE
+- Uses =, >, <, >=, <=, <>, IN, BETWEEN, LIKE.
-- Can be combined with AND, OR, and NOT operators, which can be combined: WHERE NOT, AND NOT, OR NOT
+- Can be combined with AND, OR, and NOT operators, which can be combined: WHERE NOT, AND NOT, OR NOT.
 - The IN operator allows you to specify multiple values in the WHERE clause.
 - The BETWEEN operator allows you to select values within a given range.
 Values can be numbers, text, or dates.
 - The LIKE operator allows you to search for a specified pattern in a column by using wildcards.